 4.9.2.
-Registering to a Prelude 0.9 manager
+Registering to a Prelude manager

-Sensor name/profile: For libprelude 0.9, the default sensor name/profile is 'samhain'.
-However, version 2.0.6 of samhain still had 'Samhain' (as for libprelude 0.8).
-For versions of samhain later than 2.0.6, there is an option PreludeProfile=profile (in the [Misc] section) to set a user-defined name/profile.
+Sensor name/profile: The default sensor name/profile is 'samhain'.
+However, version 2.0.6 of samhain still had 'Samhain' For versions of samhain later than 2.0.6, there is an option PreludeProfile=profile (in the [Misc] section) to set a user-defined name/profile.

-In order to register samhain as a Prelude sensor, you need to run on the sensor host and on the manager host the prelude-adduser command.
+In order to register samhain as a Prelude sensor, you need to run on the sensor host and on the manager host the prelude-admin command.